huggingface/blog/open-source-llms-as-agents.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/open-source-llms-as-agents/ReAct.png" alt="drawing" width=90%>
 </p>

-This graph seems very high level, but under the hood it’s quite simple: the LLM is called in a loop with a prompt containing in essence:
+This graph seems very high-level, but under the hood, it’s quite simple.
+The LLM is called in a loop with a prompt containing, in essence:

 ```
 Here is a question: {question}.